-The Graduation Ceremony will be held in the Baton Rouge River Center Arena on Monday, May 18, 2015 at 3:00 PM.
+The Graduation Ceremony will be held in the Baton Rouge River Center Area on Monday, May 18, 2015 at 3:00 PM.
 The doors will open at 1:30 PM, unless it rains, in which case the doors will open at 1:00 PM.
 Graduates should arrive no later than 2:00 PM.
 The address is 275 South River Road, Baton Rouge, LA, 70802.

-Spencer Studios will be on hand on Graduation Day to take pictures of each Graduate.
-You will be allowed to take photos during the Ceremony; however, we ask that you remain seated at all times to ensure visibility for other families.
+Spencer Studios will be on hand on Graduation Day to take pictures of each graduate.
+You will be allowed to take photos during the ceremony; however, we ask that you remain seated at all times to ensure visibility for other families.

 Families are encouraged to stand and recognize their graduate as they receive their diploma.
 Your enthusiasm and excitement is warranted; however, the use of air horns or other artificial noisemakers is inappropriate.